wwfyde/dify-docs/en/tutorials/cloudflare_workers.md

 Open the `wrangler.toml` file, and modify `name` and `compatibility_date` to your application's name and compatibility date.

-An important configuration here is the `TOKEN` in `vars`, which you will need to provide when adding the API extension in Dify.
+An important configuration here is the `TOKEN` in `vars`, which you will need to provide when adding the API extension in MoLook.
 For security reasons, it's recommended to use a random string as the Token.
 You should not write the Token directly in the source code but pass it via environment variables.
 Thus, do not commit your wrangler.toml to your code repository.

 ```toml
 name = "dify-extension-example"